nwstephens/triton-xgboost/3-pull-the-ngc-containers.md

 ## Pull and run docker containers

 Pull the contains are run them within the network.
 Mount a volume on the PyTorch container.
-This volume will be used to save models that will later be transfered to the Triton model repository.
+This volume will be used to save models that will later be transferred to the Triton model repository.

 ```
 # PyTorch